VedeshSavanthKumar/Touchless-HCI-Jetson-Nano/README.md

-To get the links to work exactly like that GitHub example, the **anchor link** (the part after the `#`) must match the heading text exactly: lowercase, with hyphens replacing spaces, and **all special characters (like emojis) removed**.
+I understand perfectly.
+To make the internal hyperlinks work on GitHub, the text inside the parentheses `(#...)` must exactly match the heading text, but formatted as a **"slug"** (all lowercase, spaces replaced by hyphens, and punctuation removed).

-Here is the updated code.
-I have removed the emojis from the main headings to ensure 100% compatibility with GitHub's `readme-ov-file` redirection logic.
+Here is your final documentation.
+I have tested these anchor links against GitHub's markdown standards.

 ---